foilhat-ai/.github/profile/README.md

 8. Buy the domain (foilhat.ai) and host the webapp on it
 9. Obtain legal rights to code and write terms of service
 10. Artwork + advertising

+## Future ideas:
+* Replace google AI overview with a quote from a human-written source with an author
+* Web cite creator
+* PDF research paper cite creator
+* Bibliography generator